MatyiFKBT/PySteamMarket/README.md

 @appid ID of game item belongs to.

 @name: Name of item to lookup.
+Use the exact name from the community market.

 @currency: Abbreviation of currency to return listing prices in.
 Accepted currencies:`USD,GBP,EUR,CHF,RUB,KRW,CAD`